wailord284/Alexs-Arch-Installer/README.md

     * Enable [Ananicy](https://github.com/Nefelim4ag/Ananicy) - Daemon for setting CPU priority and scheduling
     * [Block ads](https://github.com/hectorm/hblock) system wide using Hblock to modify the hosts file (Recommended)
     * [Encrypt and cache DNS requests](https://wiki.archlinux.org/index.php/Dnscrypt-proxy) - Enables DNSCrypt and DNSMasq

+# Things to consider when using this installer:
+- NO Automatic updates, you are expected to update the system regularly!
+- NO Man pages installed (tldr is installed instead)
+- NO manual partitioning (you can only select the drive) or support for filesystems other than EXT4
+- NO support from Arch communities (due to not being installed the "Arch way" from/by the wiki)
+- AUR Support is enabled with yay package manager
+- Third party repositories enabled by default (repo-ck, archlinuxcn, chaotic-aur, aurmageddon)
+- A significant amount of changes that may or may not align with the Arch Wiki or its suggestions
+- Autodetects hardware.
+This can detect and install for the wrong hardware if incorrectly detected

 ### Todos
  - Fix cancel option in dialog